Does your dog love chasing squirrels?

 Fast forward to today and, knowing a little more, when I adopted Patch I wanted to try to teach a strong recall.

-We’re working with Sue McCabe from Muttamorphosis, a behaviourist of 20 years and owner of Border Collies Sage and Guinness and Jack Russell Jellybean.
+We’re working with Sue McCabe from Muttamorphosis, a behaviourist of 20 years and owner of Border Collie Guinness and Jack Russell Jellybean.

 I’ve seen his ‘stop’ and recall first hand and it is awe inspiring.